Niyousha-Gh/garbage_detection/README.md

 2. clone the MASK_RCNN repository and install it.
 3. then run thnnddddddddddddddddddddd.

-you can also follow this tutorial [link](https://machinelearningmastery.com/how-to-train-an-object-detection-model-with-keras/)for more information.
+you can also follow this tutorial [link](https://machinelearningmastery.com/how-to-train-an-object-detection-model-with-keras/) for more information.

 Useful Sources
 -----